steqeq/0000/docs/deploy/windows/gui/install.md

 Setup Icon
 ```

-The installer requires Administrator Priviliges, so you may be greeted with a
+The installer requires Administrator Privileges, so you may be greeted with a
 User Access Control (UAC) pop-up.
 Click Yes.

 ```{figure} /data/deploy/windows/001-uac-dark.png